Tejasree-SRH-Thesis/Evaluation_results/README.md

 Here, we present the evaluation results of the aforementioned models in terms of accuracy, completeness, and relevance, based on human evaluation.
 Each model-generated answer was rated on a scale of 1 to 10.

 ### Note
-The extracted metadata of PDFs can also be viewed on model basis in `Results_all20files folder`.
+The extracted metadata of PDFs can also be viewed on model basis in `Results_all20files` folder.

 ### Acknowledgments
 Special thanks to Professor Binh Vu and SRH Heidelberg for supporting this project.